Forest Preserves Of Cook County

-The Forest Preserves of Cook County boasts nearly 70,000 acres that are a gateway to healthy and active living.
-The Forest Preserves is making healthy living easier for local residents by providing opportunities to connect with nature and outdoor activities with more than 300 miles of trails for biking, running, jogging and cross-country skiing; recreational activities like paddling, kayaking, canoeing and sledding; free or low-cost programming at six nature centers and dozens of outdoor events
+The Forest Preserves of Cook County are a place where Cook County residents can create their own adventure, and boast nearly 70,000 acres of wild and wonderful that serve as a gateway to healthy and active living.
+The Forest Preserves is making healthy living easier for local residents by providing opportunities to connect with nature and outdoor activities such as exploring more than 300 miles of trails while biking, running, jogging or cross-country skiing; experiencing recreational activities like paddling, kayaking, canoeing and sledding; or joining free or low-cost programming at six nature centers and dozens of outdoor events.

-The Forest Preserves is also promoting all the benefits nature has on human health and wellbeing through the Wellness in the Woods initiative.
+The Forest Preserves is also promoting all the benefits nature has on human health and well being through the Wellness in the Woods initiative.
 It doesn’t take much to experience the health benefits that nature has to offer.
-Whether it’s being active by climbing 293 limestone steps at Swallow Cliff, being playful while zipping through the forest canopy at the new Go Ape Treetop Adventure Course in Bemis Woods, or being restful while spending a night under the stars at one of the Forest Preserves new and revitalized campgrounds, people of all ages can enjoy numerous activities while benefitting from nature in the Forest Preserves of Cook County.
+Whether it’s being active by climbing 293 limestone steps at Swallow Cliff, being playful while zipping through the forest canopy at the Go Ape Treetop Adventure Course in Bemis Woods, or being restful while spending a night under the stars at one of the Forest Preserves’ campgrounds, people of all ages can feel free to enjoy numerous activities while benefiting from nature in the Forest Preserves of Cook County.

 The Forest Preserves of Cook County is working to improve entry points at gateway sites to encourage people to enter into the Preserves and take advantage of the natural open space available in Cook County.